Galdieria sulphuraria: Genome

 The G. sulphuraria genome contains evidence of extensive horizontal gene transfer (HGT) from thermoacidophilic archaea and bacteria, explaining the origin of its adaptation to this environment.
 At least 5% of its proteome is likely to be derived from HGT.
 This is highly unusual for a eukaryote; relatively few well-substantiated examples exist of HGT from prokaryotes to eukaryotes.

-The genome of its mitochondria is also exceptionally small and has a very high GC skew, while the genome of its plastids is of normal size but contains an unusual number of stem-loop structures.
+The genome of its mitochondria is also exceptionally reduced with high mutation rates, and has a very high GC skew, while the genome of its plastids is of normal size but contains an unusual number of stem-loop structures.
 Both of these properties are proposed to be adaptations for the organism's polyextremophilic environment.
 By comparison to Cyanidioschyzon merolae – a unicellular thermoacidophilic red alga that is obligately photoautotrophic – the G. sulphuraria genome contains a large number of genes associated with carbohydrate metabolism and cross-membrane transport.

 Biotechnology

 Because of its ability to tolerate extreme environments and grow under a wide variety of conditions, G. sulphuraria has been considered for use in bioremediation projects.
 For example, it has been tested for the ability to recover precious metals, recover rare-earth metals, and remove phosphorus and nitrogen from various waste streams.

+It is also a source of proteins, especially phycocyanin which can be used in diagnostic histochemistry, and as a colorant in cosmetics or food applications.
+The phycocyanin produced by this species is notable for its thermo and acid resistance, making it suitable for use in the food industry.